-In October 2020, South Africa published a notification removing the rules governing health warnings on alcohol labels (No. 1143).
-Post published a November 2020 GAIN report with more information on the change.
+In October 2020, South Africa published a notification repealing the contentious regulations relating to health messages on container labels of alcoholic beverages under the Foodstuffs, Cosmetics, and Disinfectants Act of 1972.
+Post published a November 2020 GAIN report with more information.
 Given strong opposition from the domestic industry and international stakeholders, including the United States, the repeal of this regulation was anticipated.
-This repeal offers relief to the local economy and trading partners abroad.
-Given South Africa's aim to address alcohol addiction and steps to limit the risks connected with alcohol consumption in South Africa, Post anticipates that amended legislation will be introduced once more in the future.
+However, given South Africa's aim to address alcohol addiction and steps to limit the risks connected with alcohol consumption, Post anticipates that amended legislation will be introduced once more in the future.